centre-for-humanities-computing/validator/README.md

 - `each(predicate, [errorMessage, [messageArgs]]):boolean` - validate each element in the `iterable` against the predicate
 - `transform(tranformer):Validator` - transform the current value into something else, e.g. making a `string` lowercase
 - `prop(path):Validator` - get a `Validator` for the `path` relative to the current context value (typically an object)
+- `errorContext(...contextPath)` - adds one or more error context paths to the current validator context making it possible change which path(s) should fail on error
 - `fulfill(predicate):ValidatorContext` - alias for `does.fulfill()`
 - `fulfillOneOf(predicates):ValidatorContext` - alias for `does.fulfillOneOf()`
 - `fulfillAllOf(predicates):ValidatorContext` - alias for `does.fulfillAllOf()`